kculmback-eig/react-native-animated-glow/README.md

 ## Features

--   **GPU-Powered Performance:** Built with Skia for silky-smooth, 60 FPS animations that run on the UI thread.
+-   **GPU-Powered Performance:** Built with Skia for smooth, 60 FPS animations that run on the UI thread.
 -   **Interactive:** Responds to `hover` and `press` events with configurable transitions using Reanimated & Gesture Handler.
 -   **Highly Customizable:** Control colors, speed, shape, size, opacity, and more through a flexible `glowLayers` API.
 -   **Advanced Effects:**